Kevin Mazur/Getty Images for Robin Hood

 Lopez stars in Money Train with Woody Harrelson and Wesley Snipes.

-Rodriguez leads the AL with a .358 batting average and became the youngest-ever All Star.
+Rodriguez leads the AL with a .358 batting average and at 20 years and 11 months old becomes the youngest-ever shortstop to play in the MLB All-Star Game.

 United Archives/ullstein bild via Getty Images